juliancoleman/ts-hapi-api/README.md

 ## Installation

-In order to use this API, simply fork the repo.
+In order to use this API, simply fork the repo, clone it to your local machine, and make the necessary changes.

 ## Usage